-Watt, a Democrat, was the representative for North Carolina’s 12th congressional district from 1993 to 2013.
+Watt was the representative for North Carolina’s 12th congressional district and was a Democrat.
+He served from 1993 to 2014.

 Read our 2013 Report Card for Watt.

 Watt is shown as a purple triangle ▲ in our ideology-leadership chart below.
 Each dot was a member of the House of Representatives in 2014 positioned according to our liberal–conservative ideology score (left to right) and our leadership score (leaders are toward the top).